CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 ## Lab Objectives
 In this lab, you will perform:

+## Exercise 1: Route events to a custom endpoint with Azure Event Grid
 * Task 1: Create Azure Event Grid resources
 * Task 2: Create a message endpoint
 * Task 3: Subscribe to the topic